18F/tock/api-docs/hours-by-quarter-by-user.md

 **Hours by Quarter and User Info**
 ----
-To fetch a summary of hours by quarter, by year, by each user.
+To fetch an hourly summary of all submitted timecards, by year, by quarter, and by user.

 * **URL**